akgunduz/dicon/README.md

 The goal of this architecture is to divide a large-scale application into small chunks of work that are executed on embedded computers.
 The advantage of the system is that the increased number of computers that constitute the system helps distribute the risks associated with system sustainability across a larger number of sub-systems, improving the overall system reliability and efficiency.

-Typically the architecture is somewhat a variant of cluster systems, however it has additional features;

-- **Platform flexibility** Nodes can be addressed with their processor architecture, this way subtasks can be addressed to specific nodes depends on their architecture specific work type.

-- **Reliability** All nodes are kept in a pool with a predefined backup ratio, in which some nodes are preoccupied for backup purposes in case of failures.

-- **Efficiency** System efficiency is increased by
-	- optimizing file transfers by avoiding redundant transfers via MD5 based controls,
-	- using a scoring algorithm designed as part of this work to prioritize the nodes providing a mechanism to assign priority scores to 	subtasks to be executed at nodes,
-	- homogenizing use among all nodes to equalize weathering rates and delay the first breakdown.

 The architecture is designed as part of a master thesis for academical purposes, however it is considered appreciate for any kind of distributed projects using low cost embedded devices.

 Development cycle has still open points and needs substantial improvements to cover all corner cases, So all contributions and suggestions in architectural design and help in development are welcome :)

 ### Quick Overview

 Architecture's main operation is based on collecting a target large-scale applications subtasks and distribute them to available embedded computers to be processed.
 In order to achieve that, first the application itself should be analyzed and divide into subtasks.
 At this point a kind of rule based structure is needed to make the architecture transparent to the target application.
 In this way application creator is the main responsable for defining the rules and decompose the target application to subtasks.
+Analyze process includes dependency tracking functionality based on **Kahn's** algorithm and it creates dependency map of the rules that depends each other.

 The architecture consist of three main modules; **Distributor, Collector(s), Node(s)**

 - **Distributor** Keeps track of the collectors and nodes lifecycles and their availability.
 However it does not involve in any act related to the process going between collectors and nodes.

-- **Collectors** Analyse the applications and their subtasks based on their predefined rule files which defines the subtask process details.
+- **Collectors** Analyze the applications and their subtasks based on their predefined rule files which defines the subtask process details.
 Then it transfers the subtasks to available nodes to be executed.

 - **Nodes** Runs the application subtasks that comes from collectors as defined in their rule files.